 - Champion the Wine: Every wine has different characteristics, so determine the best characteristics of choice.
 Then, focus on complimenting – not overpowering – those features with your food choices.

 Hope this guide was helpful.
-Let us know your favorite tip is in the comments below.
+Let us know which your favorite tip is in the comments below.
+And if you’re looking to stock your cellar with red wine, visit our online wine shop.

 This guest post is by Andrew Christian of Arrow Liquormart.